CosmicMashups/mixsync/README.md

 Despite its functionalities, the application has certain limitations.
 It does not facilitate the actual creation of mashups; rather, it focuses on providing accurate data to assist in the process.
 Furthermore, it does not claim ownership of the songs stored within its database, which are sourced from publicly available information and contributed by users.
 Therefore, any legal or copyright issues pertaining to the songs themselves are not the responsibility of the application.
 These delimitations ensure a clear focus on data accuracy and usability while maintaining ethical and legal standards in music information management.

 ## Functionalities
-A. Database with Accurate Key and BPM
+1. Database with Accurate Key and BPM
-Some song key & bpm finders available on the Internet (e.g. TuneBat, SongBPM) provides inaccurate information more specifically with keys.
+- Some song key & bpm finders available on the Internet (e.g. TuneBat, SongBPM) provides inaccurate information more specifically with keys.
 As someone who personally analyzed the songs with the help of other people,
-B. Sorting Method
+2. Sorting Method
-Title, Key, BPM, Artist, Origin, Type, Year
+- Title, Key, BPM, Artist, Origin, Type, Year
-Order: Ascending, Descending
+- Order: Ascending, Descending
-Checkbox: You have an option to select whether to show a specific/multiple type/s of song only (e.g. Anime, K-Pop, etc.).
+- Checkbox: You have an option to select whether to show a specific/multiple type/s of song only (e.g. Anime, K-Pop, etc.).
-C. Threshold
+3. Threshold
-±15 BPM from the song's BPM
-±2 keys from the song's key
+-

 ## Definition of Terms
 -	TITLE.
 The name of the song.